Seyud/AMMF2/docs/SCRIPT_EN.md

 ## 📋 Overview

 This document provides detailed instructions for developing custom scripts within the AMMF framework.
 It covers the available functions, variables, and best practices for creating installation scripts, service scripts, and user scripts.
+The AMMF2 version has completely updated the scripting system, enhancing the logging system and file monitoring capabilities.

 ## 🛠️ Script Types